Cecilapp/netlify-plugin-cecil-cache/README.md

 ## License

-_netlify-plugin-cecil-cache_ build Action is a free software distributed under the terms of the MIT license.
+_netlify-plugin-cecil-cache_ is a free software distributed under the terms of the MIT license.

 © [Arnaud Ligny](https://arnaudligny.fr)